Csjg2002/Munch-Mob-Madness/README.md

 <p>
 Munch Mob Madness offers a fast-paced, arcade-style driving experience that emphasises a combination of speed, precision driving, and precise navigation through a bustling cityscape filled with shortcuts and different types of obstacles.
 <p>
 This project was my largest Unreal Engine endeavor to date and required me to apply all the skills I’d developed in previous projects.
-As the sole programmer, I handled everything from coding the driving mechanics to implementing the many different barrel effects.
+As the sole programmer, I handled everything from coding the driving mechanics, to creating the score system, to implementing the many different barrel effects.
 <br />

 <h2>In-game Clips:</h2>